Krypton-Suite-Legacy-Archive/Krypton-Toolkit-Suite-Extended-NET-5.470/README.md

 ## 2018-03-13 Krypton Application Updater (XML based version) update
 * Base groundwork for XML updater & parsing XML files has been completed
-* New XML files labeled `Update.xml` and `CheckSum.xml` have been created to explain to developers how to use the updater back-end.
+* New XML files labelled `Update.xml` and `CheckSum.xml` have been created to explain to developers how to use the updater back-end.
 * TODO: Connect the framework up to UI elements.

 ======

 ## 2018-03-10 Krypton Application Updater (XML based version)
-* Begun fundemental groundwork on an XML based application updater (classes/settings/UI).
+* Begun fundamental groundwork on an XML based application updater (classes/settings/UI).
 * Improved documentation with the aid of [GhostDoc](https://marketplace.visualstudio.com/items?itemName=sergeb.GhostDoc).

 ======